Changissnz/TAGIB/README.md

-cyber-unit dedicated to tormenting the man using such techniques as putting him into a self-destructive digital maze of his own making, continual exfiltration of his personal life's information, as well as lawfare and economic warfare by blacklisting him so that he could never find the peace of a job that could pay him well enough for any of the basic human necessities.
+cyber-unit dedicated to tormenting the man using such techniques as putting him into a self-destructive digital maze of his own making, continual exfiltration of his personal life's information, as well as lawfare and economic warfare by blacklisting him so that he could never find the peace of a job that pays him well enough for any of the basic human necessities.
 But throughout my campaign against him, I realized that the more techniques I employed against him, the less effective those techniques became.
 While I was commanding my forces to